Frequently Asked Questions

 Each Ohio State Online Program is unique and have their own timelines for completion.
 This also varies based on how many credits you choose to take each semester.

 For more information or to estimate how long it will take to complete your degree, visit your program's website.

-As long as your approved by your college, all Ohio State Online Programs students are welcome to attend their graduation ceremony on campus in Columbus.
+As long as your approved by your college, all students enrolled in an online program at Ohio State are welcome to attend their graduation ceremony on campus in Columbus.

 For more details on graduation and to download the graduate school graduation application, click here.